PyPSA/pypsa-eur/doc/supply_demand.rst

 **Overview**

 Greenhouse gas emissions associated with industry can be classified into energy-related and process-related emissions.
-Today, fossil fuels are used for process heat energy in the chemicals industry, but also as a non-energy feedstock for chemicals like ammonia (NH3), ethylene (C2H4) and methanol (CH3OH).
+Today, fossil fuels are used for process heat energy in the chemicals industry, but also as a non-energy feedstock for chemicals like ammonia ( $NH_3$), ethylene ( $C_2H_4$) and methanol ( $CH_3OH$).
 Energy-related emissions can be curbed by using low-emission energy sources.
 The only option to reduce process-related emissions is by using an alternative manufacturing process or by assuming a certain rate of recycling so that a lower amount of virgin material is needed.

 The overarching modelling procedure can be described as follows.
 First, the energy demands and process emissions for every unit of material output are estimated based on data from the `JRC-IDEES database <https://data.europa.eu/doi/10.2760/182725>`_ and the fuel and process switching described in the subsequent sections.
 Second, the 2050 energy demands and process emissions are calculated using the per-unit-of-material ratios based on the industry transformations and the `country-level material production in 2015 <https://data.europa.eu/doi/10.2760/182725>`_, assuming constant material demand.

 Missing or too coarsely aggregated data in the JRC-IDEES database is supplemented with additional datasets: `Eurostat energy balances <https://ec.europa.eu/eurostat/web/energy/data/energy-balances>`_, `United States <https://www.usgs.gov/media/files/%20nitrogen-2017-xlsx>`_,  `Geological Survey <https://www.usgs.gov/media/files/%20nitrogen-2017-xlsx>`_ for ammonia production, `DECHEMA <https://dechema.de/dechema_media/Downloads/Positionspapiere/Technology_study_Low_carbon_energy_and_feedstock_for_the_European_chemical_industry.pdf>`_ for methanol and chlorine, and `national statistics from Switzerland <https://www.bfe.admin.ch/bfe/de/home/versorgung/statistik-und-geodaten/energiestatistiken.html>`_.

+a

 Where there are fossil and electrified alternatives for the same process (e.g. in glass manufacture or drying), we assume that the process is completely electrified.
 Current electricity demands (lighting, air compressors, motor drives, fans, pumps) will remain electric.
 Processes that require temperatures below 500 °C are supplied with solid biomass, since we assume that residues and wastes are not suitable for high-temperature applications.
 We see solid biomass use primarily in the pulp and paper industry, where it is already widespread, and in food, beverages and tobacco, where it replaces natural gas.
 Industries which require high temperatures (above 500 °C), such as metals, chemicals and non-metallic minerals are either electrified where suitable processes already exist, or the heat is provided with synthetic methane.